 Carl F. Gauss, a German expert, known as Princeps mathematicorum meaning, "the Prince of Mathematicians" or "the foremost of mathematicians" was a child prodigy and a genius.
-Even as a teenager, he is believed to have contributed remarkably to mathematics.
 Carl F. Gauss made path-breaking contributions in fields, like set theory, statistics, differential analysis, geophysics, electrostatics, number theory, and astronomy.
 He proved the fundamental theorem of Algebra and also contributed to number theory.

 Blaise Pascal, a French philosopher, mathematician, and physicist, contributed in several areas of mathematics, but he is widely known for Pascal's triangle.
 He invented the first mechanical adding machine in the year 1642.
 The unit of atmospheric pressure, Pascal (Pa) has been named in his honor.
 He also contributed to the field of computers, and the programming language Pascal was named after him, in 1972.